jhudsy/chesspredict/README.md

   - Element 135 is 1 if the position is a mate in X, 0 otherwise, after the move is made.
   - If the game is a mate then elmenent 135 is a 1 and element 134 is a 0.

+*Note that we mirror the board and invert player colors to obtain two tensors from each game.*

 The best architecture I've found (so far) has a Time Distributed layer containing a dense layer of 80-100 neurons with a RELU activation function.
 The next layer is a 40 unit LSTM followed by another LSTM of roughly 32 units, with another +-60 neuron RELU activated dense layer and a final 1 neuron output layer to give the elo.

 At the moment, the system has a MAE of around 200, but performs much better on the handful of games I've tested it with manually.

-I have only evaluated the system on around 200000 blitz games (5+1 and 5+0).
-Additional training (on more games and time controls) and more of a hyperparameter search, as well as e.g., mirroring the board as noted above will be interesting.
+I have only evaluated the system on around 800000 blitz games (5+1 and 5+0).
+Additional training (on more games and time controls) and more of a hyperparameter search will be interesting.
 More detailed analysis of the systems behaviour on different input games is another TODO.